Astronaut

 Spacewalks

-Spacewalks are one of the most thrilling parts of being an astronaut.
-They are also vital for maintaining the ISS.
+Spacewalks are what most people imagine when they think about being an astronaut, and honestly, they’re as dramatic as they sound.
+They’re also vital for keeping the ISS running.
 During a spacewalk, astronauts wear a suit that’s essentially a personal spaceship.
-They leave the station and drift in space, tethered by a lifeline.
+They leave the station and drift in space, tethered by a lifeline that suddenly seems very important.
 They might repair equipment, install new instruments, or conduct experiments outside the station.
+Just another day at the office, except your office has the best view in the universe.

 Scientific Research

-A large part of an astronaut’s job is scientific research.
-They conduct experiments that can’t be done on Earth.
-These include studies on the effects of microgravity on various biological processes.
-They also study materials science, fluid physics, and combustion.
-This research helps understand how spaceflight affects humans and could provide benefits for life on Earth.
+A large part of an astronaut’s job involves scientific research that simply can’t happen on Earth.
+They study the effects of microgravity on biological processes, materials science, fluid physics, and combustion.
+This research helps us understand how spaceflight affects human bodies, which becomes increasingly important as we plan longer missions.
+Some of this work has surprising applications back home, too.

 Challenges